JoseMacevo/linux_course/theory/main_linux_directories.md

-# Main linux directories.
+# <span style="color:blue">Main Linux directories.</span>

-## User home directories overview.
+## <span style="color:red">User home directories overview.</span>

-In this section, we will learn to indentify and differentiate the most important linux directories.
+In this section, we will learn to identify and differentiate the most important linux directories.

-Each user has a personal directory normaly located in **/home**
+Each user has a personal directory normally located in **/home**

 On modern linux systems the **/root** is nothing more than the root user's home directory (or superuser or system administrator account).